WokLibCodeClub/breakout/step03-move_the_ball/README.md

    You probably saw the ball disappear off the top of the window.
 How can we stop this happening?

    When the ball gets to the top of the window its y coordinate will be equal to zero (in Pygame Zero y coordinates start at zero at the top of the window and increase downwards).

+   To see an diagram of the coordinate system in Pygame Zero projects look [here](https://github.com/WokLibCodeClub/LetterA/blob/master/Step1-display_letter/window.png)

    So to stop the ball disappearing we need
    a) an ```if``` statement to check when the ball's x coordinate becomes less than zero, and
    b) a statement which will reverse the ball y velocity, so that instead of moving upwards it moves downwards.